 We regularly promote the FSM offer to our parents and carers and we work with families who are eligible for free school meals to encourage them to take this up.
-To avoid stigma, FSMs are provided anonymously to those eligible.
+To avoid stigma, FSMs have always been provided anonymously to those eligible with no difference to other children who may have paid for their school lunch.